CodeSofty/Recipe_Card_Collector/README.md

 # Recipe Card Collector
-A CRUD app for users to upload their own recipes and images.
+A CRUD app for users to upload their own recipes and images, with its own API to control CRUD functions.

 ## Why Did You Build This?